Warbo/chriswarbo-net/unfinished/tail_recursive_unique.md

           in [ x1 x2 y1 z1 y2 ];
 ```

-Let's pass this to `unique` and using term rewriting to trace the execution.
-For clarity, I won't include the above `let` expression (these lines are long enough as it is!), and I'll assume our lists are [singly-linked](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_lists) and hence that `head` and `drop 1` are O(1) operations which can be performed as part of the inlining.
+Let's pass this to `unique` and use term rewriting to trace the execution.
+For clarity, I won't include the above `let` expression (these lines are long enough as it is!), I'll drop the `lib.` prefix and I'll assume our lists are [singly-linked](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_lists) and hence that `head` and `drop 1` are O(1) operations which can be performed as part of the inlining.

 Each line is a rewrite of the previous, with a '#' comment on the right-hand-side to explain what's been rewritten; I've tried to align common elements between the lines: